The Far-Reaching Patience of Readily Accepting Suffering

 But how to deal with the sufferings we see all around us and which we ourselves experience now?
 The answer is with compassion.
 We all have naturally arising compassion as part of our natures, but to increase it we need to use reason.
 It can be somewhat intensified by means of faith and aspiration; but, for it not to degenerate, it needs to be strengthened by discriminating awareness.
 Desire and aggressivity can also increase based on discriminating awareness – for instance, discriminating someone as attractive and someone else as repulsive – but unlike compassion, these two disturbing emotions don’t arise naturally as parts of our natures.
 They can be eliminated.

-In A Supplement to (Nagarjuna’s “Root Verses for) Madhyamaka,” Chandrakirti explained that compassion is helped through three types of discriminating awareness.
+In Engaging in the Middle Way, Chandrakirti explained that compassion is helped through three types of discriminating awareness.
 These are the discriminating awareness that sees:

 - The suffering of all beings and their suffering of not realizing this